top of page

 Unmanned Aerial Systems (UAS) are increasingly high-performance and suitable for use in construction, surveying, and architecture.
 Thanks to sophisticated GPS navigation systems, they can fly with precision and perform numerous services, ensuring accurate and safe results.

-Drone surveying offers enormous potential for Geographic Information System (GIS) professionals.
+Drone surveying offers enormous potential for GIS (Geographic Information System) professionals.

-It's possible to perform topographic surveys of the same quality as highly accurate measurements collected using traditional methods, but in a fraction of the time.
-This substantially reduces the cost of a site survey and the workload of field specialists.
+Topographic surveys can be performed with the same quality as highly accurate measurements collected using traditional methods, but in a fraction of the time.
+This substantially reduces the cost of a site survey and the workload of specialists in the field.

 bottom of page